nathangeffen/cagl/docs/developer.md

 ## CAGL structure {-}

-Specific code for each container is placed in its own include (.h) file.
+Specific code for each container is placed in its own header (.h) file.
 So arrays are handled in array.h.
 Let's say you wanted to implement a container called *stack*.
 You would create a file called stack.h.
 Examine the code in array.h to get an idea of what should go in stack.h.
 Pay special attention to the implementations of CAG_DEC_ARRAY, CAG_DEF_ALL_ARRAY, CAG_DEC_CMP_ARRAY and CAG_DEF_ALL_CMP_ARRAY.

-All containers must implement *new*, *begin*, end* and *free* functions.
+All containers must implement macros to generate *new_C*, *begin_C*, *end_C* and *free_C* functions.

-The common.h file contains generic algorithms implemented as macros.
-Also, there are several macros beginning CAG_DEC_ and CAG_DEF_ which are called by containers to declare and define their functions respectively.
+The common.h file implements several algorithms as macros.
+These are generic in that they are used across containers.

 When implementing a container such as a stack, code specific to the container will go in stack.h, but many of the algorithms, declarations and definitions in common.h should be reusable as is.

 The concepts.h file reduces coding and helps CAGL containers be consistent.
 It helps CAGL approximate generic concepts used in the C++ STL.
-Containers automatically get a bunch of useful functions declared and defined by by calling the macros defined in concepts.h.
+Containers automatically get a bunch of useful functions declared and defined by calling the macros defined in concepts.h.
 Here are brief explanations of them:

 CAG_DEC_FORWARD and CAG_DEF_FORWARD
   ~ These declare and define functions for containers whose iterators support the *next* operation (i.e. almost any useful container).
 Iterators that implement *next* are *forward* iterators.